Shopify/graphql-metrics/README.md

     })
   end

-  # Return something `truthy` if you want skip query extraction entirely, based on the query or
+  # Return something `truthy` if you want skip query extraction entirely, based on the query or for example
-  # for example its context.
+  # its context.
   def skip_extraction?(_query)
     false
   end

-  # Return something `truthy` if you want skip producing field resolution
+  # Return something `truthy` if you want skip producing field resolution timing metrics.
+Applicable only if
-  # timing metrics.
-Applicable only if `field_extracted` is also defined.
+  # `field_extracted` is also defined.
-  def skip_field_resolution_timing?(_query, _metadata)
+  def skip_field_resolution_timing?(_query)
     false
   end